wishabi/avro-cado/README.md

 ## Features

 - Typescript package that implements Avro encoding and decoding
-- Use an instance of `Schema Registry` to look up schemas when decoding and register schemas when encoding
+- Follows the Avro serialization conventions of Confluent's `Schema Registry`.
+During deserialization, schemas are obtained from the registry using their 4-byte id prefix.
+When serializing data, schemas are registered to the registry and obtain the corresponding 4-byte id prefix.
 - Easy to use interface.
 All of the `Schema Registry` flows are implemented in the package
-- Perform Avro schema resolution from the Avro schema a payload is encoded with to the Avro schema the application knows how to handle
+- Supports evolution.
+Converts Avro-encoded payloads into a format specified by the application's Avro schema.

 ## Installation